-Track 2 categorises cases where there is no presumption of approval.
-The aim of track 2 is to deal with cases where the outcome of the case is unclear.

-Track 3 Delayed case processing

-In track 3 cases are categorised where the handling time will extend more than 6 months because of the complexities of the case.
-The aim of category 3 is to deal with cases with delayed processing.

-- Track 4AAccelerated Procedure: In track 4A cases are categorised based on a presumption that the application will be refused and expulsion take place with immediate effect or where the applicant is an EU citizen.
+- Track 1Presumed positive outcomeTrack 1 categorises cases where the presumption is that the case will be successful.The aim is to create preconditions for rapid settlement for persons who are likely to stay in Sweden. - Track 2Presumed negative outcomeTrack 2 categorises cases where there is no presumption of approval.
+The aim of track2 is to deal with cases where the outcome of the case is unclear. - Track 3 Delayed case processing In track 3 cases are categorised where the handling time will extend more than 6 months because of the complexities of the case.
+The aim of category 3 is to deal with cases with delayed processing. - Track 4A Accelerated Procedure: In track 4A cases are categorised based on a presumption that the application will be refused and expulsion take place with immediate effect or where the applicant is an EU citizen.
 The purpose of Track 4A is for persons with no asylum grounds to stay as short time as possible in the reception system. - Track 4B In track 4B cases are categorised based on an applicant coming from a country with a high rejection rate where a rapid assessment procedure is possible and return feasible.
 The purpose of track 4B is for persons in this category to remain as short a time as possible in the reception system. - Track 5A Cases to be dealt with under the Dublin Regulation. - Track 5B Admissibility Procedure: Track 5B concerns cases which can be refused because the applicant has been granted protection in another EU Member State or in Norway, Switzerland, Iceland or Liechtenstein. - Track 5C Cases where an applicant can be refused because protection status has been granted in another country which is neither an EU Member State nor Norway, Switzerland, Iceland or Liechtenstein.
 This track is also used for cases where the applicant can be sent to a safe third country.

-See Swedish National Financial Management Authority, Regleringsbrev för budgetåret 2016 avseende Migrationsverket, 17 December 2015, available in Swedish at: http://goo.gl/Kvt5rD.
+28 See Swedish National Financial Management Authority, Regleringsbrev för budgetåret 2016 avseende Migrationsverket, 17 December 2015, available in Swedish at: http://goo.gl/Kvt5rD.

-Migration Agency, Standard för Spårindelning i skyddsprocessen, I-24a/2018, 1 October 2018.
+29 Migration Agency, Standard för Spårindelning i skyddsprocessen, I-24a/2018, 1 October 2018.